Samu-K/ECTrack/README.md

 Instead for each new feature always create an issue, then create a new branch and merge request relating to that issue.
 Make you changes to the new branch.
 When done ask someone to look over your code and merge it.

-For each new feature create an issue, a merge request and a new branch relating to that issue.
-Develop on the new branch and merge to main.

 *Note: If we have time, I'd prefer we do code review before merging*

 ### CI / CD